CWood-sdf/banana.nvim/README.md

 ## Scripting

-There are two scripting methods available: seperate lua files and embedded lua.
+There are two scripting methods available: separate lua files and embedded lua.

-Of the two, seperate lua files has much better support (lsp and parameter passing).
+Of the two, separate lua files has much better support (lsp and parameter passing).

-Loading a seperate lua file into an nml document is very simple:
+Loading a separate lua file into an nml document is very simple:

 ```html
 <script src="lua require path"></script>